vzakhar/copilot-hands-on/labs.md

 ![alternative suggestions](./images/cdd4.png?raw=true "alternative suggestions")

 12. Let's do one more pass at getting a specific prompt for Copilot.
 Delete all the code currently in index.js.
-This time we will not enter a comment, but will enter a specific funtion name.
+This time we will not enter a comment, but will enter a specific function name.
 Type the following in the empty file.
 (There are no parentheses after the *splitURLandReturnComponents* text.)
 Do not hit tab or return yet.

 ```